Server Network

 If you manually create a

 ufw rule on your server, this will not be reflected in the Forge dashboard.
-Forge is only aware of rules made through the Forge dashboard.
+Forge is only aware of rules created via the Forge dashboard.

 # Server Network

-Server networks make it painless to use a connected server as a separate database, cache, or queue box.
+Server networks make it painless to use a connected server as a separate database, cache, or queue server.
 For a server to be connected to an internal network, it must:

-You can configure firewalls from within the Forge dashboard, under the Network tab on the server.
-Firewalls are used to open ports on your server to the internet.
-For example, you may install FTP and need to open port
+You can configure and manage your firewall from within the Forge dashboard via the Network tab on the server's management dashboard.
+Firewalls are used to open ports on your server to the Internet.
+For example, when using FTP you may need to open port

 For added security, you can restrict opened ports to specific IP addresses.

 When creating new firewall rules, you may supply a range of ports to open (

 8000:8010), which will open every port from